AleksandarDzudzevic/Project_unit_4/README.md

 ## Problem Definition
 Being in love with exploring small local shops and restaurants, visiting tourist atractions and everything else that a city has to offer, I have always faced a big challenge of finding them, as they can be hardly found on google maps where only few gain exposure, eliminating smaller local shops and restaurants due to their lack of marketing.
 Current social network gave these smaller businesses more exposure, but a user has to put great effort to narrow the search only to relevant local places located in their city.
 If an adequate solution is not presented soon, these smaller businesses will close due to lack of trafic, resulting in market concentration, which in turn would hurt economy and tourism of cities.

+## Proposed Solution
+To provide more exposure for the local places and prevent them running out of business, after doing market testing [refered to in appendix](#appendix) I have decided to make a web applicaton that would serve as a place where people could connect with others through sharing interesting local places, culinary expiriences, astonsihing nature and everything one city has to offer.
 ## Design Statement
-To tackle this issue I will design a new creative social network that would allow people located in the same city to connect with others through sharing interesting local places, culinary expiriences, astonsihing nature and everything one city has to offer.
+I will design a new creative social network that will allow users to share their reviews of the small local places.
 The development will be done using the software Flask framework in Python, CSS and HTML.
 It will take around 5 weeks to develop and will be evaluated according to the success criteria stated below by the client.

 ## Rationale for Proposed Solution

+### Why Web Application?
+Web applications are more adequate when developing a social network like the one I am making because it allows easier access and sharing of information across multiple devices without the need for downloading and installing an application.
+Users can simply access the website through a web browser on their desktop or mobile devices.
+THis increases the potential audience size as makes it easier for users to share their experiences with others.
+Lastly, a web applications can be maintained easily and can be optimized for search engines, making it easier for new users to discover and join the social network.

 ### Why Python?
 Python contains many versatile features, which make it a better choice compared to other languages, for example PHP[^2].
 Python's Flask framework is ideal for developing social network websites due to its lightweight and flexible nature [^3].
 Flask's simplicity and ease of use make it an excellent choice for this project, allowing developers to focus on the website's core features and functionality.
 It also offers a range of libraries and extensions, making it easier to implement complex features such as authentication and database connectivity, when compared to its competitors such as PHP or ruby [^4].
 With Python's object-oriented programming, developers can write code that is easy to read, modify, and maintain, which is essential when creating a complex web application such as a social network website.
 Additionally, Python has an active community of developers who offer support and resources, making it easier to learn and develop with the language.